Complete complex hypersurfaces in the ball come in foliations: Complete complex hypersurfaces in a Stein manifold equipped with a Riemannian metric come in foliations

-Let $n\ge 2$ be an integer.
-Recall that a domain $\Omega\subset\c^n$ is said to be {\em pseudoconvex} if there is a strictly plurisubharmonic exhaustion function $\Omega\to \r$.
+Once the existence of complete closed complex hypersurfaces in the ball of $\c^n$ $(n\ge 2)$ was known \cite{Globevnik2015AM}, it naturally appeared the question whether there is a general class of domains admitting this type of hypersurfaces.
+It is very clear that the arguments in \cite{Globevnik2015AM,AlarconGlobevnikLopez2019Crelle,AlarconGlobevnik2017C2} may be adapted to construct complete closed complex hypersurfaces in any (geometrically) convex domain of $\c^n$ (this is done in \cite{AlarconLopez2016JEMS} for the case when $n=2$ with a different technique).
+Going further in this direction, Globevnik \cite{Globevnik2016MA} proved that every pseudoconvex domain $\Omega\subset\c^n$ admits a holomorphic function $f\in\Ocal(\Omega)$ whose real part is unbounded above on every proper path $[0,1)\to\Omega$ with finite length; this ensures the existence of a (possibly singular) holomorphic foliation of $\Omega$ by complete closed complex hypersurfaces.
+(Recall that a domain $\Omega\subset\c^n$ $(n\ge 2)$ is said to be {\em pseudoconvex} if there is a strictly plurisubharmonic exhaustion function $\Omega\to \r$.
 This happens if and only if $\Omega$ is a domain of holomorphy and if and only if $\Omega$ is a Stein manifold; not every $n$-dimensional Stein manifold is biholomorphic to a pseudoconvex domain in $\C^n$, though.
-These domains are natural for the definition of holomorphic functions.
-We refer to Range \cite{Range1986GTM} and H\"ormander \cite{Hormander1990NH} for background on the subject.

-Once the existence of complete closed complex hypersurfaces in the ball of $\c^n$ was known \cite{Globevnik2015AM}, it naturally appeared the question whether there is a general class of domains admitting this type of hypersurfaces.
-It is rather clear that the arguments in \cite{Globevnik2015AM,AlarconGlobevnikLopez2019Crelle,AlarconGlobevnik2017C2} may be adapted to construct complete closed complex hypersurfaces in any (geometrically) convex domain of $\c^n$ (in \cite{AlarconLopez2016JEMS} this is done for the case when $n=2$ with a different technique).
-Going further in this direction, Globevnik \cite{Globevnik2016MA} proved that every pseudoconvex domain $\Omega\subset\c^n$ admits a holomorphic function $f\in\Ocal(\Omega)$ whose real part is unbounded above on every proper path $[0,1)\to\Omega$ with finite length; this ensures that there is a (possibly singular) holomorphic foliation of $\Omega$ by complete closed complex hypersurfaces.
-In particular and taking into account Sard's theorem, every pseudoconvex domain in $\c^n$ admits a smooth complete closed complex hypersurface.
+Convex domains in $\c^n$ are pseudoconvex.
+We refer to Range \cite{Range1986GTM} and H\"ormander \cite{Hormander1990NH} for background on the subject.)
+Taking into account Sard's theorem, this shows that every pseudoconvex domain in $\c^n$ admits a smooth complete closed complex hypersurface; see \cite[Corollary 1.2]{Globevnik2016MA}.
+Furthermore, Charpentier and Kosi\'nski \cite{CharpentierKosinski2019} have builded labyrinths of compact sets in any given pseudoconvex Runge domain $\Omega\subset\C^n$ with analogous properties as those of the tangent labyrinths in balls constructed in \cite{AlarconGlobevnikLopez2019Crelle} and explained in Subsec.\ \ref{ss:l}; see Lemma \ref{lem:labyrinth} and Remark \ref{rem:pol} and compare with \cite[Lemma 2.4]{CharpentierKosinski2019}.
+Making use of these new labyrinths by Charpentier and Kosi\'nski, one can easily adapt the arguments in Section \ref{sec:proof} to prove an extension of Theorem \ref{th:intro-q} in which the ball $\b_n$ is replaced by an arbitrary pseudoconvex Runge domain of $\C^n$; in particular, one obtains that every such domain admits nonsingular holomorphic submersion foliations by smooth complete closed complex submanifolds of any pure codimension $q\in\{1,\ldots,n-1\}$.
+Likewise, an analogue of Theorem \ref{th:intro-q=1} for pseudoconvex domains follows in this way.